kleinweb/laminas-validator-extensions/README.md

 The abstract `Alley\Validator\BaseValidator` class standardizes the implementation of custom validators with `\Laminas\Validator\AbstractValidator`.

 When extending `BaseValidator`, validation logic goes into a new `testValue()` method, which is responsible only for applying the logic and adding any validation errors.
-It's no longer necessary to call `setValue()` prior to evaluating the input, and `isValid()` will return `true` if there are no failure messages after evaluating the input and `false` if there are any messages.
+It's no longer necessary to call `setValue()` prior to evaluating the input, and `isValid()` will return `true` if there are no error messages after evaluating the input and `false` if there are any messages.

 Before: